Training and progression

 AGCAS

-The salaried PGCE is a two-year, employment-based route that combines full-time work as a teaching assistant (or in another non-teaching role linked to learning) with part-time study for the PGCE qualification with qualified teacher status (QTS).
-The Open University can help you find a school that is willing to sponsor you, if you’re not already working in a state school.
-The Welsh government covers the costs of your studies with a training grant.
+The school-based salaried PGCE is a two-year employment-based route that combines full-time work as a teaching assistant (or in another non-teaching role linked to learning) with part-time study for the PGCE qualification with QTS.
+You can apply for this route if you’re already employed in a mainstream state school which is happy to endorse you.
+You can also access it if you’re not currently working in a school but would like to become a secondary school teacher within a shortage subject.
+In this instance, the Open University can help you to find a school that is willing to endorse you.

 If you do not hold an undergraduate degree, you can complete a full-time undergraduate teacher training course.
 For more information see Initial Teacher Education (ITE) | GOV.WALES .